OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/clean-workerpool.md

 WorkerPool Cleanup:

-      --workerpool=VALUE     Name of a worker pool to clean up.
+      --workerPool=VALUE     Name of a worker pool to clean up.
       --health-status=VALUE  Health status of Workers to clean up (Healthy, Unavailable, Unknown, HasWarnings, Unhealthy).
                              Can be specified many times.